 RIBA, 66 Portland Place

 Join us to learn about scale and create replicas of key London buildings.
-Inspired by skyline chess and with help from architects we will make large scale drawings of buildings including the 'Gherkin' and The Shard to construct a skyline.
+Inspired by skyline chess and with help from architects, we will make large scale drawings of buildings, including the 'Gherkin' and The Shard to construct a skyline.
+RIBA will also be hosting 'Sketching Skylines' and 'Funky Facades' drop-in children's activities at 66 Portland Place on Saturday.
+For more information click here.

 Build a View Shaper